ilpersi/BHBot/README.md

 * Currently consuming of major consumables doesn't work since I didn't have the cue files at the release time of the bot.
 Average and minor consumables, however, work normally.
 If you require major consumables to work, you should screenshot them and create the cue files yourself (see the cues/ folder on how they look like).

+## Compiling
+You can import the project into Eclipse (see the .project and .classpath files).
+It contains all the dependencies needed to compile the project (under dependencies/ folder - if you import it into Eclipse, it will all be set up automatically).

+The project uses only a fraction of the Marvin framework (does not depend on it - I've copied the required files into the src folder) for image cue recognition.
+It heavily uses Selenium WebDriver for interaction with the web browser (jars included).
+It also uses Selenium Shutterbug to take screenshots (jars included).

 ## Author
 I, Betalord, am the original author of the bot.
 I have been using the bot until my character achieved level 165.
 On 29th